balajimore/pillopl.github.io/_posts/2018-05-05-testing-messaging.md

 }
 ```
 <p style="text-align:justify;">
-Imagine a new business requirement.
+Imagine a new business need.
 System must react to a certain decision.
 If a card is granted, system must deal with that fact in a particular manner.
 If a card application is rejected, it must do something else.
 Whatever it is.
 It might be an email, an update in a reporting tool or anything else.
-The important is that this process continues in a different application in the distributed environment.
-Plus, that second application can be temporary offline and this should not affect the granting/rejecting process.
-Did I mention that there is a huge probability of more applications being interested in the final result of the process?
+But this process continues in a different application in the distributed environment.
+Plus this application can be temporary offline.
+Of course, it should not affect the granting/rejecting process.
+Did I mention that there is a huge probability that more applications would like to know final result of the process?
 </p>
 <p style="text-align:justify;">
 By now, it should be clear that messaging might be a good fit for this problem.
-Instead of adding a bunch of new lines to our application service, let’s just add one describing what has just happened - a message saying that either the card was granted or the application was rejected.
+We will add one line of coded escribing what has happened.
+A message saying that either the card was granted or the application was rejected.
 Nothing more.
 A special kind of a message that represent a fact in a past is called an <i>event</i>.
 We need a component that will be responsible for publishing those events.
 Its responsibility is clear, but let’s postpone the implementation.
-Additionally, there might be several ones, so let’s just define an interface for the time being:
+Additionally, there might be several ones, so let’s add an interface for the time being:
 </p>

 ```java